markpollack/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 log-sink                                 :  SPRING
 ```

-The command `stream manifest http-events-transformer` shows all the applications for this event stream.
+The command `stream manifest http-events-transformer` shows all the applications and their properties for this version fo the the stream.

 ```
 stream manifest http-events-transformer
 ```

+**TODO highlight version line numbers**
 You can see the following result:

 ```